nuxeo/marketplace-elasticsearch/README.md

 To populate it you have two options:

  - Using the admin center:

-     1 Go to Admin Center > Elasticsearch > Admin
+     1. Go to Admin Center > Elasticsearch > Admin

-     2 Use the ReIndex button
+     2. Use the ReIndex button
-     This is an asynchron job, you can see in the Admin Center > Elasticsearch > Info whne the indexing is done.
+        This is an asynchron job, you can see in the Admin Center > Elasticsearch > Info when the indexing is done.

  - Using the REST API you can dump data, then run a bulk import: https://github.com/nuxeo/nuxeo-elasticsearch/tree/master/scripts